-The valuation techniques and significant unobservable inputs used in determining the fair value measurement of investment properties and right-of-use assets, as well as the interrelationship between key unobservable inputs and fair value, are set out in the table below:
+The valuation techniques and significant unobservable inputs used in determining the fair value measurement of investment properties and right-of-use assets, as well as the inter-relationship between key unobservable inputs and fair value, are set out in the table below:

-Description Valuation technique Significant unobservable inputs Range of unobservable inputs Inter-relationship of key unobservable inputs and fair value 2020 2019 Leasehold buildings and Investment properties Fujian Wangsheng Industrial Co., Ltd. Factory and office building located at No. 300 Houyu Income approach Capitalization Rate 5.50% to 6.00% 5.50% to 6.00% The higher the capitalization rate, the lower the fair value of the investment property Jingxi Town, Minhou County, Fuzhou City Fujian Province, The PRC Vacancy Rate 10 - 15% 5% The higher the vacancy rate, the lower the fair value of the investment property Monthly Market Rent (per Sqm) 29 RMB/ month 27 RMB/ month The higher the market rent, the higher the fair value of the investment property
+Description Valuation technique Significant unobservable inputs Range of unobservable inputs unobservable Inter-relationship of key unobservable inputs and fair value 30 June 2021 30 June 2020 Leasehold buildings and Investment properties Fujian Wangsheng Industrial Co., Ltd. Factory and office building located at No. 300 Houyu Jingxi Income approach Capitalization Rate 4.50% to 5.00% 5.50% to 6.00% The higher the capitalization rate, the lower the fair value of the investment property Town, Minhou County, Fuzhou City Fujian Province, The PRC Vacancy Rate 0% 10 - 15% The higher the vacancy rate, the lower the fair value of the investment property Monthly Market Rent (per Sqm) RMB 27/ month RMB 29/ month The higher the market rent, the higher the fair value of the investment property

-32.6 Fair value measurements (Cont'd)
+30.6 Fair value measurements (Cont'd)